jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

  If you get lucky, it will successfully compile, and in a few moments you'll be greeted by "Hello!" on the OLED.

- ## Now, get it to work in Eclipse...
+ # Get it to work in Eclipse...

   **DO NOT** attempt to load this project into Eclipse until you've done `make menuconfig` and gotten it to successfully compile and flash at least once using the MinGW32 shell via `make flash`.
 Trust me... if you can't get it to build and flash from the shell, **it's not going to magically work in Eclipse, either**.